YOUR CORPORATE TRAINING COMPANY

 There are many reasons that the training misses the mark.

-1. Inadequate information to truly bridge the skills gap is provided to learners.
+1. Inadequate information to truly bridge the knowledge skills and abilities gap is provided to learners.

 2. The training is delivered in a less than optimal way based on the learning style of the affected employees.
 The training does not address the true issue that the training was meant to solve and instead 3. focuses on a symptom of the underlying problem.